“I’d give you some violets, but they withered all when my father died.” -Ophelia, Hamlet

 So get this: The Ancient Romans actually made this beverage where they immersed violet blossoms in wine.
 Naturally, I had to try it.

+The finished product is quirky.
+As the mixture ages, the color leaches out of the violets, leaving them looking sort of like wispy ghost-flowers.
 The flavor, when all is said and done, is… quirky.
-It was described by our tasters as a combination of vegetal, green, and like a cheap rose with floral overtones.
+It’s floral and sweet, with some tartness from the aging wine.
 A smidge of wildflower honey compliments the hint of violets quite nicely.
 Really, though, the big appeal is in the appearance and uniqueness.

 Why it should be in the Next Book: